nileswyles/linux_goodness/README.md

 ## Installation Instructions

-1. Install Linux Distro (i.e. Arch Linux, Ubuntu, Debian, Fedora)
+1. Install Linux Distro (i.e. Arch Linux, Ubuntu, Debian)
-1. Create user...
-2. Restore linux_goodness (Xresources, etc.)
+2. Restore linux_goodness (scripts, etc.)
-3. Config Display Manager
+3. Configure Display Manager
-	- gdm/gnome_shell/nautilus/gnome-control-center/networkmanager?,etc... (suspend/resume works out of the box (twss, lol)?) or
+	- gdm/gnome_shell/nautilus/gnome-control-center/networkmanager?,etc. (suspend/resume works out of the box (twss, lol))
 	- lightdm/i3/i3lock/suspend/resume (PM/ACPI - upowerd)
-4. Config AppArmor, SELinux or cleverly configure the Display Manager and launch applications from individual users to isolate cookies and workspace folders (only select applications can access those files)
+4. Configure solution to isolate workloads (cookies and workspace folders).
+	- Leverage things like AppArmor, SELinux or even a clever user and Display Manager configuration.
 		- cookies == edge and git
 		- software_workspace == vscode, vim (xterm?)
 		- hardware_workspace == kicad
 5. Symlink configuration files in misc, systemd and other folders to appropriate locations.
-	- Make sure permissions are set properly... i.e. system services should only be accessibile by the root user.
+	- Make sure permissions are set properly.
+For example, system services should only be Read-Writable by the root user.

 ***** see package manifest below for list of packages to install... *****

 ## Installation Instructions from Backup

-1. BOOT with live CD.
+1. Boot with live CD.
 2. Create partitions:
 	/boot
 	/